To Become a Writer, Just Do These Two Things

 5 Lies Distracting You From Your Purpose

-But as you thought more about becoming a writer, and as you talked about your dream with others, doubts arose:
+But as you thought more about becoming a writer, and as you talked about your dream with others, doubts and distractions arose:

-- Skepticism: How are you going to make a living at writing?
+- Skepticism: How are you going to make a living as a writer?

 - Pride: I’m a much better writer than Stephenie Meyer?